chaos-mesh/website/versioned_docs/version-2.1.1/simulate-jvm-application-chaos-in-physical-nodes.md

 Triggering garbage collection is a one-time operation, and the experiment does not require recovery.

-### Simulate the scenario of increasing method latency using command-line mode
+### Increase method latency using command-line mode

-#### Commands for simulating the scenario of increasing method latency
+#### Commands for increasing method latency

+To see the usage and configuration items of the command that increases method latency, run the following command:

 ```bash
 chaosd attack jvm latency --help